Danaroth83/remote-sensing-projects/README.md

   - A main script that fully reproduce your full work pipeline.
     Ideally, this code should be launchable with no modification on any machine with the virtual environment information you have provided;
-  - All the data that you have downloaded from external sources;
+  - All the data that you have downloaded from external sources, and NOT any that was provided by your supervisors;
   - The main script should include:
     - An automatic downloader of the data online, if applicable;
     - A data visualization script to highlight the characteristics of the